 REL 847b, The House of the Lord.
 The objectives of this course are to prepare future ministers and pastoral personnel to understand and design/redesign their worship spaces.
 This is visual ecclesiology, not interior decoration.
-The course also acts as a historical survey of twenty centuries of church design for preaching and sacraments, and demonstrates how sacred space has shaped theology and liturgical practice, as well as being shaped by them.
+The course also acts as an historical survey of twenty centuries of church design for preaching and sacraments, and demonstrates how sacred space has shaped theology and liturgical practice, as well as being shaped by them.
 Although there are no prerequisites, it is hoped that students know something about Scripture and Christian worship, particularly that of their own religious tradition.
+The course consists of illustrated lectures.
 Jaime Lara.
-REL 849a, Milton.
-This course explores Milton's importance as a theological, poetic, and political writer through a survey of his major works of prose and poetry.
-We move through his works in roughly chronological fashion as we seek to understand both his role in the major religious and political controversies of seventeenth-century England as well as his unique qualities as an epic religious poet who influenced scores of later writers and thinkers.
-We work to understand the paradox that emerges from Milton's work: while his religious and political thought was deeply radical, the form he used to express much of it remained deeply indebted to prior authors, both ancient and more recent.
-In other words, we examine the way in which Milton balanced his respect and even veneration of older poets' images, language, and structures with his need to convey new and often surprising and potentially disruptive ideas.
-In addition to reading his religious prose and poetry, we look at prose texts in which he defended his role as accused regicide, in an effort to understand his unification of politics and religion.
-Lana Schwebel.